broketech/node.btce.api/README.md

 to help with my private calls.

 ## TODO
- ~~ 1.
-Add private calls.~~
-  2. Package and make available via NPM.
+  1. Package and make available via NPM.
-  3. Flush out rest of v3 public API.
+  2. Flush out rest of v3 public API.